 It’s essential to also have a positive attitude.
 Otherwise, negativity will drag everyone down, and your business will suffer the consequences.
 That said, forced positivity is something you should stay clear of, as it will put too much pressure on both yourself and your employees.
 Be transparent and open with them even if the situation is not ideal, and encourage them to do the same.

 As a restaurant manager, you have to set a good example, so be stable and consistent even in unplanned situations.
 Have regular meetings to inform your staff of what’s going on.
 This will foster a sense of community and make them feel closer to you and the business itself.

 7. Optimize the workflow and innovate constantly

-One of the most successful restaurant management tips I can offer is to make your employees’ life easier by bringing in new technology and tools.
+One of the most successful restaurant management tips I can offer is to make your employees’ life easier by bringing in new technology and tools, like order forms or ordering apps.
 For example, taking online orders can quickly become a hassle with the wrong tool.
 It can take too much time, be too difficult to understand for employees that are not tech-savvy, and ultimately bring restaurant operations to a grinding halt.